klaytn/klaytn-docs/docs/node/service-chain/references/kas-anchoring.md

 ## Sign Up KAS (Klaytn API Service) <a id="sign-up-kas"></a>
 First, you need to sign up KAS on the [KAS console website](https://www.klaytnapi.com) to get a KAS account.
 Please visit the website above and sign up in KAS.
-For more details about signing up in KAS, please visit [KAS Developer Docs](https://docs.klaytnapi.com/v/en/).

 [![main page](../images/kas-main-en.png)](https://www.klaytnapi.com)